hackerb9/ugrep/README.md

 annotations are what is interesting about the file (the aliases and cross references) and there appears to be no other official source of that data.

+### Don't show identical aliases

+Unicode often has aliases that don't add any information, they merely remove non-essential parts like a dash, the letter "s", or the word "with".
+For example:

+* BLACK RIGHT-POINTING TRIANGLE (Black right pointing triangle)
+* VULGAR FRACTION TWO THIRDS (Fraction two thirds)
+* LEFTWARDS TWO HEADED ARROW (Left two headed arrow)
+* LATIN CAPITAL LETTER A WITH GRAVE (Latin capital letter a grave)